Two-stage Training of Graph Neural Networks for Graph Classification: Introduction

 Although GNNs are shown to achieve high accuracy of graph classification, we observe that, with usual end-to-end training methods, they cannot realize their full potential.
 Thus, we propose \ourfinetune, a new training method with two stages.
 The first stage is metric learning with triplet loss, and the second stage is training a classifier.
 We observed that \ourfinetune significantly improves the accuracy of five different GNN models, compared to their original training methods.

-Our training method is, to some extent, similar to \cite{hlugzlplstrategies} in the sense that GNNs are pre-trained on a task before being used for graph classification.
-However, \cite{hlugzlplstrategies} does transfer learning by pre-training GNNs on a different massive graph, either in chemistry or biology domain, with numerous tasks, on both node and graph levels.
+Our training method is, to some extent, similar to~\cite{hlugzlplstrategies} and~\cite{lu2021learning} in the sense that GNNs are pre-trained on a task before being used for graph classification.
+However, Hu et al.~\cite{hlugzlplstrategies} does transfer learning by pre-training GNNs on a different massive graph, either in chemistry or biology domain, with numerous tasks, on both node and graph levels.
+Lu et al.~\cite{lu2021learning} proposed the enhancement of pre-training steps by simulating the fine-tuning process of down-stream tasks to help the model adapt to future tasks.
 On the other hand, \ourfinetune pre-trains GNNs on the same training dataset with only one graph-level task as the first stage.
-As highlighted in Table~\ref{tab:compare}, \ourfinetune is faster without requiring pre-training on rich and massive datasets, and it consistently achieves improved accuracy of more GNN models in more datasets than \cite{hlugzlplstrategies}.
+As highlighted in Table~\ref{tab:compare}, \ourfinetune is faster without requiring pre-training on rich and massive datasets, and it consistently achieves improved accuracy of more GNN models in more datasets than \cite{hlugzlplstrategies} and~\cite{lu2021learning}.

 In short, the contributions of our paper are three-fold. \begin{itemize} \item {\bf Observation}: In the graph classification task, GNNs often fail to exhibit their full power.
 Using a proper training method, their expressiveness can be further utilized. \item {\bf Method Design}: We propose a two-stage learning method with pre-training based on triplet loss.
 With this method, up to 5.4\% points in accuracy can be increased.
 Moreover, our method also utilizes the capacity of each GNN better by producing embeddings with higher intrinsic dimension and weaker correlation between embedding dimensions. \item {\bf Extensive Experiments}: We conducted comprehensive experiments with 5 different GNN models and 12 datasets to illustrate the consistent improvement in accuracy and capacity utilization by our two-stage training method.
-We also compare our method with a strong graph transfer-learning framework to highlight its competency of our method. \end{itemize}
+We also compare our method with two strong graph transfer-learning methods to highlight the competency of our method. \end{itemize}

+The rest of this paper is organized as follows.
+In Section~\ref{sec:background}, we review some relevant studies.
+In Section~\ref{sec:method}, we define the problem and describe our method.
+The experiments and results are presented in Section~\ref{sec:experiments}.
+We conclude our work in Section~\ref{sec:conclusion}.